 Rogelio Sáenz is professor in the Department of Demography at the University of Texas.
 He is a policy fellow at the Carsey School of Public Policy.
 Sáenz has written extensively on issues related to demography, Latinos, race, inequality, and public policy.
 Corey Sparks is associate professor in the Department of Demography at the University of Texas at San Antonio.
 He has written extensively on statistical methodology, spatial analysis and health inequality in the U.S. and internationally.

-All data and code related to this brief are available at the author’s Github repository github.com/corey_sparks/unemployment